DiscoverWithAI/discoverwithai.github.io/documents/Project_Description.typ

     columns: (auto, 1fr),
     inset: 7pt,
-    [*Question*], [_Do you like to take initiative and try to make an itinerary?_<q5>], [*Goal*], [Determine whether the person organize the entire journey or most of it, helps validating end users and understanding if finding the cheapest option is a priority.], /*[*Goal*], [Determine whether the person prefers to organize the entire journey or most of it.],*/ )
+    [*Question*], [_Do you like to take initiative and try to make an itinerary?_<q5>], [*Goal*], [Determine whether the person organizes the entire journey or most of it, helps validate end users and to understand whether finding the cheapest option is a priority or not.], /*[*Goal*], [Determine whether the person prefers to organize the entire journey or most of it.],*/ )
   #table(